CMU-Heinz-95702/Project-2-Client-Server/README.md

  9. As you did in Task 2, use a proxy design to encapsulate the communication code.

+ For Task4, we are not auto grading.
+Please submit a single PDF file named Project2Task4_YOUR_USER_ID.

  :checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task4Client".**